-We carry out briefing sessions with parents to ensure that families are involved in the educational life of their children.
-Also, we emphasize on the importance of keeping the teachers and their assistants highly motivated and well trained.
-For this purpose, training sessions on innovative teaching methods are organized regularly.
+We hold information meetings with parents to ensure that families are involved in the educational life of their children.
+We also place emphasis on keeping pre-school teachers and assistants trained and motivated.